hpe-container-platform-community/learn-kubedirector/docs/kd-user/using.md

 We will start by deploying a Ubuntu cluster.

-First we need to reduce the memory of the cluster so that it runs easily in our VM.
+First we need to reduce the memory of the cluster so that it runs easily in our lab VM.

 Using the LAB UI file browser, open `deploy/example_clusters/cr-cluster-ubuntu18.04.yaml`